There is a saying that it takes a village to raise a child.

-I can think back to many a time where my Grandparents, or any one of my Aunts would take care of me — just because.
+I can think back to many a time where my Grandparents, any one of my Aunts, or even a next-door neighbor would take care of me — just because.

-It is a chance for Mom to have a little ‘me’ time, or simply to get stuff done — whether it be working, cleaning, resting, or the like.
-And she knows her little ones are safe.
+A couple hours without the kids is a chance for Mom to have a little ‘me’ time, or simply to get stuff done — whether it be working, cleaning, resting, or the like.
+And she knows her little ones are safe in their village.

 Let’s bring back the occasional help and child minding that gives Mom some much-needed time.

 Where are the neighbors that bring food and comforts during times of celebration, and times of need?
-There use to be a day when if something big happened in one house, another house brought lasagna.
+There use to be a day when if something big happened in one house (good or bad), another house brought lasagna.

 We have morphed into a society where we are so afraid to offend, insult or say the wrong thing in person, that we barely acknowledge one another on the sidewalk.